Katerini: Local communities

 Katerini is home to a significant Aromanian population that exceeds 3,000 people.
 Aromanians of Katerini mainly descend from nearby Aromanian settlements of Livadi and Kokkinopilos, and in lesser numbers from Samarina, Moscopole, Avdella, Perivoli and Smixi.
 According to some sources the Aromanians formed a majority amongst the city's Christian population in the beginning of the 20th century.
-At the beginning of Giorgakis Olympios pedestrian street in the central Katerini district is located the bust statue of Giorgakis Olympios (1772–1821) who was an armatole and military commander during the Greek War of Independence against the Ottoman Empire.
+At the beginning of Giorgakis Olympios pedestrian street in the central Katerini district is located the bust statue of Giorgakis Olympios (1772–1821) who was an armatole of Aromanian descent and military commander during the Greek War of Independence against the Ottoman Empire.

 Immigrants

 As of 2001, the Municipal Unit of Katerini (then Municipality of Katerini) was home to 2,794 foreign nationals (4.9% of the total population).
 Among them the most populous ethnic group was Albanians (2.5%) followed by Georgians (0.5%), Russians (0.4%) and Bulgarians (0.3%).

 A large Greek community of the Katerini diaspora is particularly located in Boston, Massachusetts.